bacionejs/termux/README.md

 ---

-Keyboard setup is an important part of **reducing frustration** when coding on a phone with a thumb.
+A good keyboard setup is an important part of **reducing frustration** when coding on a phone with a thumb.
 Below are two keyboard solutions, Unexpected-Keyboard or termux-extra-keys (hack using as entire keyboard).
 My **Termux/Neovim** configurations below are for phones.
 For tablets change shift="0" to 10 or add blank keys.
 To toggle hiding the keyboard or extra-keys, swipe-right on termux left and long-press or click "keyboard".